Mosque of Rome: Construction

-The mosque was jointly founded by the exiled Prince Muhammad Hasan of Afghanistan and his wife, Princess Razia and was financed by Faisal of Saudi Arabia, head of the Saudi royal family and Custodian of the Two Holy Mosques as well as by some other states of the Muslim world, including Bangladesh ruled by President Hussain Muhammad Ershad.
+The mosque was jointly founded by the exiled Prince Muhammad Hasan of Afghanistan and his wife, Princess Razia and was financed by Fahad of Saudi Arabia, Custodian of the Two Holy Mosques as well as by some other states of the Muslim world, including Bangladesh ruled by President Hussain Muhammad Ershad.
 The project was designed and directed by Paolo Portoghesi, Vittorio Gigliotti and Sami Mousawi.
 The opening ceremony was led by Pope John Paul II.

 Its planning took more than ten years: the Roman City Council donated the land in 1974, but the first stone was laid only in 1984, in the presence of then President of the Italian Republic Sandro Pertini, with its inauguration on 21 June 1995.

-There was some opposition to the building of a mosque but much of this dissipated when Pope John Paul II gave his blessing for the project.
+Historical opposition to the idea of a mosque in Rome can be allegedly traced back to Benito Mussolini, who famously declared a mosque would never be built in Rome unless a Catholic church was also built in Mecca.
+However, it was recorded that Mussolini decided to build a Mosque with King Victor Emmanuel III also supporting the decision but opposition from the church stopped it.
+Following the announcement of the mosque, there was opposition from the general populace.
+However, much of this dissipated when Pope John Paul II gave his blessing for the project.
 One issue that had to be agreed was the height of the minaret and its effect on the Rome skyline.
-In the end the issue was resolved by shortening slightly the height of the minaret to be below that of the dome of St Peter's by approximately 1 m.
+In the end, the issue was resolved by shortening the height of the minaret slightly to be below that of the dome of St Peter's by approximately 1 m.